forcedotcom/cli/releasenotes/sf/README.md

 # Salesforce CLI Release Notes (sf Commands)

+Here are the new and changed features in recent updates of the `sf` executable of Salesforce CLI.

+We usually publish a new version of `sf` on Thursdays, bundled with the weekly `sfdx` release.

+Run `sf version` to display the version installed on your computer.
+Run `sfdx update` to update to the latest available version.

+## 1.1.0 (Oct 21, 2021)

+* FIX: We fixed some under-the-hood bugs.

 ## 1.0.4 (Oct 7, 2021)

 Welcome to the first GA release of the new `sf` executable of Salesforce CLI!